-Metolazone is usually well tolerated and most reported adverse reactions have been mild and transient.
-Many metolazone related adverse reactions represent extensions of its expected pharmacologic activity and can be attributed to either its antihypertensive action or its renal/metabolic actions.
+Metolazone tablets, USP, are usually well tolerated, and most reported adverse reactions have been mild and transient.
+Many of metolazone tablets, USP, related adverse reactions represent extensions of its expected pharmacologic activity and can be attributed to either its antihypertensive action or its renal/metabolic actions.
 The following adverse reactions have been reported.
 Several are single or comparably rare occurrences.
 Adverse reactions are listed in decreasing order of severity within body systems.